iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 - `res(G, delta, f)`, denotes the delta residual graph for a given flow, in the code.
 - `U`, $U$ denotes the maximum capacity for all the arcs in the code, and the graph. $U = \max_{a\in A}u_a$.
 - $v$ denotes the flow value on the network, this comes from the LP formulations for the Maxflow problem.
-- $\Delta$, denotes the capacity threadhold for the scaling phase.
+- $\Delta$, denotes the capacity threshold for the scaling phase.
 It's the `delta` in the code.

 **Def-1: Delta Residual Graph**:
 > Let $x^\circ$ be a feasible flow, $\delta \ge 0$, then $G(x^\circ, \Delta)$ is subgraph of the residual graph obtained by deleting all arcs with a capacity that is less than $\Delta$.